Origin173/XMCL/SECURITY.md

 ## Supported Versions

-The following releases of LXMCL are currently supported.
+The following releases of XMCL are currently supported.

 | Version | Supported |
 | ------- | --------- |